University of Northern Philippines: Student Council Presidents/Student Regents

 Additional working umbrella organizations under the University Student Council has been conceived because of the New Constitution and by Laws.
 The Council of Students Interest Groups (CSIG) which is composed of 42 Accredited Organizations of the university, the Mandated Organizations (includes mother organizations of each 14 Colleges) and the PROFRAT (Peaceful, Responsible and Organized Fraternities) which has 17 member fraternities and sororities.

 The Student Council has undergone several changes and adjustment with the new constitution.
 During the year, they first staged the Student Fair and the first ever Mr. and Miss UNP.

 A new strong blood emerges at the College of Nursing, Warren Rafal visualize a service-oriented Student Council that caters pro-student activities and projects.
 He acknowledges the importance of student facility improvement and provide LCD projectors for medical and nursing colleges, machinery for hands-on in technology colleges and educational material in instruction colleges.

 During Rafal's term, the Student Fair was transformed to Student Festival which highlights all activities of the student council like Body painting, Street painting, Larong Pinoy, Dance Craze, Battle of the Bands, SYMBO game (Bingo type game which uses chemical symbols), and Student's cocktail street party.

-Aside from quizzes, student development programs, career sponsorships, leadership seminars, the dependability of the UNP - USC has been proven worthy by time.

-The present administration of the USC has been affected with other much difficult issues and was believed to have lost in track in serving the students.
-It stands by this motto: "The Students' Voice is OUR Voice."

 The last Student Council elections became controversial when a disqualification case was filed against Cesar Borillo Jr. But the students' voice had prevailed.
 Winning an overwhelming votes from those who believe in him had become his vindication.
 At the end, Borillo was declared as the new Student Regent.
 The said election controversy was even discussed by a national television station through its regional bureaus' local newscast.

 However, Borillo has proven them that he is worthy of the position.
 He has been consistently showing good performances during Board meetings.

 The 44th foundation celebrations were made remarkable because of the activities that the Student Council conducted.
 For now, the present UNP Student Council with the undying support of the UNP administration paved way in the building of the Students' Study Haven and boats were also stationed at the UNP lagoon for the use of every UNPian.